 It is well-documented that Cleopatra was of Macedonian descent.
 Her family left Europe, landed in Egypt, and became kings.
-There, they held fast to the throne.

 Her family had been ruling Egypt for 300 years when Cleopatra was born.

-But did Cleopatra only have Macedonian blood?
+So that prompts the question: did Cleopatra only have Macedonian blood?
 Or did her ancestors marry people of other nationalities during their stay in Africa?

 Background: the decline and invasion of Egypt